 You want to invest in your Shopify store by partnering with a service provider, but you don’t want to become tattooed with their brand and lose your brand identity and maneuverability in the future.

 After working with a service provider, you want to know that you will be able to add new apps and functionality and not be tied down to having to use them again.
 You also want to be sure that the work that is created is extendable, ie. will have a decent lifespan.

-In order to become a Shopify Expert (a link to our listing), a service provider needs to go through a stringent application process that involves submitting current work on multiple Shopify stores.
+In order to become a Shopify Expert (see our listing), a service provider needs to go through a stringent application process that involves submitting current work on multiple Shopify stores.
 Once this is approved they are only then designated as Experts.